Pricing – $70 for 60 minutes, $100 for 90 minutes, $130 for 120 minutes

 Sports – Sports massage is designed to enhance athletic performance and recovery.
 While it can be helpful to receive massage directly before and/or after an event, in this context we are addressing treatment between events.
 Sports massage can reduce recovery time, enabling an athlete to resume training much sooner than rest alone would allow.
 When an athlete sustains an injury, skillful massage therapy can often speed and improve the quality of healing.

-Aromatherapy – this is simply an add-on to any other techniques or modalities.
-Specific essential oils are blended by the aromatherapist and added to a carrier oil to be used during the massage.
+Aromatherapy – this is an add-on to any other techniques or modalities.
+Specific essential oils are blended by the massage therapist and added to a carrier oil to be used during the massage.
 Each oil has its own unique characteristics and benefits.

-Prenatal Massage – Prenatally, specific techniques can reduce pregnancy discomforts and concerns and enhance the physiological and emotional well-being of both mother and fetus.
-Skilled, appropriate touch facilitates labor, shortening labor times and easing pain and anxiety.
+Prenatal Massage – Prenatally, specific techniques can reduce pregnancy discomfort and enhance the physiological and emotional well-being of both mother and fetus.
 No massage should be received during the first trimester of pregnancy.

 Infant Massage (Instruction) – Qualified instructors teach parents how to properly massage their infants.
 Infant massage is also utilized in hospital neonatal care units.
 This specialized form of touch is successful, not only in the critical weight gain of premature infants, but also in creating a strong bond between parent and infant and exposing a young child to the benefits of healthy touch.